Porcelain Crowns in Albuquerque, NM

 A porcelain crown is a dental prosthesis that fits over the entire tooth down to the gumline.
 It restores the original size and shape of the natural tooth, but most importantly, it returns strength and function.

 Dental crowns were previously made of gold and were often referred to as “caps” for the way they fit over the top of the tooth.
 Those gold versions have been replaced for the most part by porcelain crowns.
-Dental crowns are fabricated in a dental lab to precisely fit over the prepared natural tooth.
-They are built to precisely match the shape and color of the original tooth.

 Because the crowned tooth needs to be the same size as the original natural tooth, the natural tooth must be shaped on all sides and the top to make room for the crown to overlay it.